[Photo by Alejandra Mavroski.]

 We do not normally think about dimensional analysis when we work with plain numbers in math class.
 But the fact remains that multiplication changes things in a way that addition does not.

-but multiplication is multi-dimensional.
+Addition is one-dimensional, but multiplication is multi-dimensional.

 This is why the rules for fraction addition and fraction multiplication are so different.
 When you add positive rational numbers, you always get a sum that is bigger than either addend.
 But when you multiply rational numbers, all bets are off — the product may be bigger, smaller, or somewhere in between the numbers.